xabuteo/streamlit-auth0-test/README.md

     - You can find the documentation to create the Google `Client ID` and `Client Secret` on the [Auth0 Marketplace](https://marketplace.auth0.com/integrations/google-social-connection).
 Most Social Connections are documented in the same way.
   - In `Applications > Applications`, a Default Regular Web Application.
     - Verify it is linked to the database and google-oauth connections in the `Connections` tab of the application.
+    - If deploying, you need to add `https://HOST/oauth2callback` as `Allowed Callback URLs` and `https://HOST` as `Allowed Logout URLs

 Copy the `Client ID` and `Client Secret` from the default application Settings, back into your Secrets: